|

 soulmate within several months of arriving in Sudbury,”

+she said.
 That same year, she launched

 her career as an elementary school teacher with the